 Retrenchment is often cloaked in shame, but it really shouldn’t be.
 So rather than try to conceal the fact that you were let go, be upfront about it during job interviews.
 It’s unlikely a prospective employer would penalise you for circumstances that were outside of your control.

-On that, update your CV and LinkedIn profile in preparation for your next role.
+On top of that, update your CV and LinkedIn profile in preparation for your next role.
 Focus on your areas of expertise, and include any achievements you may have contributed to during your time with your former employer.

 Talk it out with someone you trust